A Fairly Thorough Guide to Understanding Velocity vs. Capacity

 Velocity vs. capacity.
-These terms are important, and also a little confusing.
+These terms are important when it comes to resource planning, and also a little confusing.

 But understanding the difference between them is well worth it.
-Knowing the difference better enables engineering teams to plan development priorities.
-You’ll actually be able to focus on the work that needs to get done, not the work you all too often spend most of your time doing.
+Knowing the difference better enables engineering teams to plan development priorities and avoid bottlenecks and inefficiencies.
+With solid product capacity planning, you’ll actually be able to focus on the work that needs to get done, not the work you all too often spend most of your time doing.

-What we’re really talking about when we talk about these two terms is this: Can we do the work?
+What we’re really talking about when we talk about these two project management terms is this: Can we do the work?
 Really, though, can we do the work?

 Velocity and capacity are the terms you use when your manager asks you to do something.
 Rather than saying, “Sure, boss!” or “Eh, that sounds hard,” these terms provide the tools you need to give your manager a strong yes or no. And rather than relying on gut feelings, you’re using terms that they respect and understand.